1. How many application phases are there per year?

 15. When can I register for NUSHS SIE?

-You may submit your particulars online and post your documents to NUSHS from 1 – 14 November 2017.
+You may submit your particulars online and post your documents to NUSHS from 1 November 2019 to the third day of release of PSLE results.
 The SIE will be open on the day of release of the PSLE results, if there are vacancies available.

 16. Do I need to re-register online for SIE if I have already completed the online application for DSA?

 Yes.
-For those who have applied for the DSA previously, you need to just log in and update your information, especially the P6 Prelims results at the same online registration portal from 1 - 14 November 2017.
+For those who have applied for the DSA previously, you need to just log in and update your information, especially the P6 Prelims results at the same online registration portal from 1 November 2019 to the third day of release of PSLE results.

 17. What are the required supporting documents for SIE?

-We require P4, P5 & P6 results, achievements, competitions, awards and scholarships certificates.
-Supporting documents are to be submitted by 14 November 2017.
+We require photocopies of P4, P5 &P6 results, achievements, competitions, awards and scholarships certificates.
+The hardcopies of supporting documents are preferably to reach us by 14 November 2019.

 No. You must attend the Interview in NUS High School.
 Students who miss the interview is considered as a withdrawal from the SIE application.